mattfaltyn/llm-fun/README.md

 ## Contract Conditions Extraction and Verification

 This Streamlit application is designed to extract contract conditions from a DOCX file and verify if task descriptions from a CSV file comply with those conditions.
-It utilizes a language model from Hugging Face to analyze the contract text and determine compliance.
+It utilizes the Zephyr 7B β LLM from Hugging Face to analyze the contract text and determine compliance.

 ### Features